Updated: Jun 30

 At JLDD, we often transport our puppies in the cabin of a plane to their new families.
 We get lots of excited squeals as well as inquisitive glances.
-Often we're asked how we are able to fly with our puppies.
+Often we're asked how we are able to fly on airplanes with our puppies.
+To answer that, we've got some good tips.

 First, there are several ways to get your pup across the country.
 Some breeders offer to ship their puppies via cargo.
 There is also air shipping but we avoid this method.
 The temperature and air pressure is not well-regulated in the cargo hold making the conditions potentially unsafe for a young puppy.